tisIZenom/Echo-chamber-modelling/README.md

 Try to make a distribution of opinions over time.  break if

 Make a grand table to see how the factors affect the convergence

+change the mean to non zero and see whether we have the same non dynamical system.

+the Dunbar's number.

+varying the parameters of the network will change the

 ------------------------------------------------------------------------